kieranelby/dapp-test-runner/README.md

 # dapp-test-runner
-Ethereum DApp Test Runner, a tool to check Ethereum contracts work as you expect.
+dapp-test-runner is a tool to check Ethereum contracts work as you expect.

 ## About

-There are better general-purpose Javascript test runners out there (like [mocha.js](/mochajs/mocha)), but dapp-test-runner helps you write tests for your Ethereum contracts by making it easy to:
+There are better general-purpose Javascript test runners out there (such as [mocha.js](/mochajs/mocha)), but dapp-test-runner helps you write tests for your Ethereum contracts by making it easy to:
  * keep tests independent by creating fresh contract instances and test accounts;
  * wait for transactions from one test step to be mined before starting the next step of the test (without getting into callback hell);